 8. Wildlife

 If you do any sort of wildlife photography, then you know that the cold weather is no reason to put away your camera until spring.
-Lots of animals are out and about during the winter, not just birds, but squirrels and rabbits, too.
-If you venture far enough afield, you’ll find deer, turkey and on rare occasions, perhaps even a fox or two.
-Owls and other raptors may be around, though during this time of year, they can be difficult to spot as they tend to roost in pines and other thick brush during the day.
+Lots of animals are out and about during the winter, not just birds but squirrels and rabbits, too.
+If you venture far enough afield, you’ll find deer, turkey, and, on rare occasions, perhaps even a fox or two.
+Owls and other raptors may be around, though, during this time of year, they can be difficult to spot as they tend to roost in pines and other thick brush during the day.

 As you’re looking for animals to photograph, don’t forget about the signs they leave behind, especially their tracks.
 Birds, rabbits, squirrels, deer—they all leave different prints in the snow, and these can be almost as interesting to photograph as the animals themselves.